Entering the Country

 If you have any reason to believe that this will trigger an alert, it’s important to straighten the matter out before you get to the border.
 An attorney can assist you.

 Kathryn Karam is an experienced Houston immigration lawyer who helps people legally enter the United States, including those with issues at a port of entry.
-If you anticipate having problems, are unsure about how to prepare or if you, a loved one or employee has been detained at the border, you can call The Law Office of Kathryn N. Karam, P.C. for legal assistance.
+If you anticipate having problems, are unsure about how to prepare or if you, a loved one or employee has been detained at the border, you can call Karam Immigration Law for legal assistance.
 Call (832) 582-0620 today with your issue or click this button: